journalctl -S '2025-05-30 11:00' --grep 'ELF' mei 30 11:00:25 node5.example.com kernel: [33B blob data] mei 30 11:05:30 node5.example.com kernel: [33B blob data] mei 30 11:10:41 node5.example.com kernel: [33B blob data]

 The goal

-Selecting the URLs from the CSV sample would have worked fine, if it looked like this:
+Selecting the URLs from the CSV sample would have worked fine, had it looked like this:

 idx,name,year,summary,url 1,"Electromagnetic Field 2018",2018,"EMF2018 geek village in the summer at: Eastnor Castle Deer Park Eastnor Herefordshire (UK)",https://www.emfcamp.org/schedule/2018 2,"Legoland trip",2019,"Went to Billund for team building.",https://www.osso.nl/blog/2019/recap2019/ 3,"MCH2022 ""May Contain Hackers""",2022,"Nonprofit outdoors hacker camp.
 Location: Zeewolde (NL)",https://wiki.mch2022.org/Village:OSSO 4,"WHY2025 ""What Hackers Yearn""",2025,"Successor to MCH2022.",-